Behaviour and lifestyle support for ageing and vulnerable dogs.

 Creating new routines when walks aren’t possible

-Activities to keep them mentally stimulated and connected
+Games and puzzle play to keep them mentally engaged and connected

 -